 Velocity allows you to monitor user activity across the globe when two separate events take place in separate, distant locations within a short period of time.
 Once enabled you can use the default or set your own velocity by modifying the speed, distance and time range of the events.

 You can choose to monitor all users within a domain (or monitoring scope) or specific users, groups and OUs.
 This would be useful in a policy where only a specific department belonging to an OU needed to be monitored instead of the entire domain.
 You can also choose to exclude users from monitoring by individual, groups or OUs.
 Similarly to monitoring specific users, you would exclude users or groups if they were an exception to the case.
 For example, a certain department may not need monitoring for the policy you are creating and can be left out.

-Similarly to the blacklisted countries you can add to the library of blacklisted IPs or specify certain IPs within that library that you want monitored.
+Similarly to the risky countries you can add to the library of risky IPs or specify certain IPs within that library that you want monitored.
 You can auto-populate a list provided by the CyberLab team of Cisco Cloudlock and add any IPs you have verified or suspect to be malicious.